ybur-yug/python_ocr_tutorial/README.md

 # BOOM

-### Lets make it better
-Right now, we get pretttty simple output.
-We manipulate it in no way.
-For example:

 ```
 bobby@devbox:~/ocr/flask_server$ curl -X POST http://localhost:5000/ocr -d 'https://s-media-cache-ec0.pinimg.com/originals/02/58/8f/02588f420dd4fe0ed13d93613de0da7.jpg'
 {
   "output": "Stfawfbeffy Lemon\nHerbal Tea\nSlushie"
 }
 ```

-Nothing Fancy.
-We really need to be checking if it is an english word, and also that it is spelled properly if it is.
-This is harder than it seems.
-And while we're at it, we should probably split the words by those newlines so that we can process by row.

-### How to do it coming soon....

 ### Possible problems
 - Leptonica/Tesseract build issues.